-Sources of imperfect strategy selection and execution in Experiment 1.
+Note.
 Each cell states participants' average reduction of net performance from a trial-wise comparison of model-participant strategy selection.
-Off-diagonal cells correspond to imperfect strategy selection, while on-diagonal values correspond to imperfect strategy execution.
+Offdiagonal cells correspond to imperfect strategy selection, while on-diagonal values correspond to imperfect strategy execution.
 Colors correspond to the number of trial-wise model-participant strategy pairs.
-For example, the upper-left cell shows that trials in which participants and the model both selected SAT-TTB+ contributed to 4.0% to the decrement of participants' net performance (with 9,625 such trials occurring out of the 47,360 trials across all participants, thus the yellow color).
-The cell just below that shows that participants on average lost 1.8% when they selected SAT-TTB+ but the model chose SAT-TTB, with 3,394 such trials occurring (thus the teal color).
+For example, the upper-left cell shows that trials in which participants and the model both selected targeted search contributed to 4.0% to the decrement of participants' net performance (with 9,625 such trials occurring out of the 47,360 trials across all participants, thus the yellow color).
+The cell just below that shows that participants on average lost 1.8% when they selected targeted search but the model chose SAT-TTB, with 3,394 such trials occurring (thus the teal color).
+TTB = take-the-best; SAT-TTB = satisficing-TTB.
+See the online article for the color version of this figure.